About Twin Falls

 A sign there said that the falls would flow everyday from April 1 – August 31, and only on holiday weekends between September 1 through March 31.

-Twin Falls resides near Twin Falls, Idaho.
+Twin Falls resides near Twin Falls in Twin Falls County, Idaho.
 It is administered by the city of Twin Falls and Idaho Power Company.
 For information or inquiries about the area as well as current conditions, visit their website.

 We visited Twin Falls shortly after visiting Shoshone Falls since they were separated by about 3 miles.